BEST: BLUM 38N SOFT CLOSE

 Can you put soft close hinges on old cabinets?

 Maybe.
-If you have European hinges that are installed into 35mm holes drilled into the cabinet door then it is an easy upgrade.
-But if you have hinges you can see on the outside of the door you will need to use a soft close damper instead.
+It is an easy upgrade if you have European hinges installed into 35mm holes drilled into the cabinet door.
+But if you have hinges, you can see on the outside of the door you will need to use a soft close damper instead.

 What is a soft close cabinet hinge?

-A soft close cabinet hinge is a specialty hinge that incorporates a damper built into the hinge that enables the door to be softly closed.
-It is different than a self close hinge (which is NOT soft close) that incorporates a mechanism to help keep the door shut.
+A soft-close cabinet hinge is a specialty hinge that incorporates a damper built into the hinge, enabling the door to be softly closed.
+It differs from a self-close hinge (NOT soft-close) that includes a mechanism to help keep the door shut.

 What is the difference between self closing and soft closing hinges?

-A soft close hinge will help the door close softly, while a self close hinge will pull and hold the door shut.
-These are two different styles of hinges and a self close hinge will not prevent the door from slamming.
+A soft close hinge will help the door close softly, while a self-close hinge will pull and hold the door shut.
+These two styles of hinges and a self-close hinge will not prevent the door from slamming.

 Are soft close hinges worth it?